Back Stabbers (album): Reception

-Useage
+Usage

 The song "Back Stabbers" was featured on the Looking for Mr. Goodbar soundtrack.

 "Back Stabbers" was featured on the Carlito's Way soundtrack, which was found and collected as evidence from O. J. Simpson's white Ford Bronco.

 "Back Stabbers" was featured on the Dragged Across Concrete soundtrack.

+"Who Am I?" is sampled on the Atmosphere track "Little Man", from the album You Can't Imagine How Much Fun We're Having.